oveleon/contao-glossary-bundle/README.md

    ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/backend/RootPageSettings.png)

+> **Only [search terms](#glossary-item-settings) within glossary items are taken into account.
+Not the keyword itself**
+>
+> **You are able to add multiple keywords to a term.
+The glossary JavaScript does an exact search; thus spaces are allowed as well.**

 > **Hint:**
 >
-> You can disable automatic links and hovercards within "Expert settings" in regular pages.
-This option is recommended for the glossary pages.
+> You can disable automatic links and hovercards within "Expert settings" on regular pages.
+This option is recommended for glossary pages.
 >
 > ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/backend/DisableGlossarySubPage.png)